evelinawahlstrom/football-client/README.md

-# :soccer: FOOTBALL APP :soccer:
+# :soccer: FOOTBALL MANAGEMENT APP :soccer:

 ## What this project is about:
 This webpage was made during week 6/11 of the **[Codaisseur Full Stack Developer BootCamp](https://codaisseur.com/become-a-developer)** with the intention of practising developing a full stack application.